chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 As TLS certificates cannot cover non-public IP addresses, this prevents clients that are behind a legacy DNS forwarder from connecting directly to the upstream resolver ("cross-forwarder upgrade").

-Recent estimates suggest that a large fraction, perhaps a majority, of residential internet use in the United States and Europe relies on local DNS forwarders that are not compatible with DDR.
+Recent estimates suggest that a large fraction, perhaps a majority, of residential internet users in the United States and Europe rely on local DNS forwarders that are not compatible with DDR.

 ## Scope